High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Discussion

 The mixed performance of BLasso is also accompanied by a few obstacles to its application for social scientific research.
 Using \cite{hans:2010}'s Bayesian Lasso requires the specification of six hyper-parameters, which introduces more researcher degrees of freedom and demands a strong grasp of Bayesian statistics.
 Furthermore, the method has not currently been developed for multi-categorical data imputation, a common task in the social sciences.
 As a result, we do not recommend BLasso for the imputation of large social science data sets.

-Finally, we do not recommend the use of MI-AM to impute large social science data sets.
-MI-AM bypasses the need to select which of the many potential auxiliary variables should be included in the imputation models.
-However, it can lead to the omission of crucial MAR predictors.
+Finally, we do not recommend using MI-AM to impute large social science data sets.
+MI-AM bypasses the need to select which of the many potential auxiliary variables should be included in the imputation models by using only the analysis model variables as predictors.
+Therefore, MI-AM can be effective if the MAR predictors are part of the analysis model, but, as shown in the simulation study, it can lead to biased parameter estimates if they are not.
 In our simulation study, smaller biases and better coverages could always be achieved by using at least one of the alternative methods we evaluated.